k4200/openmailarchiva-server/README.markdown

 # License

-GPL
+GPL v3

-dunno about the version though...
-Ask the author of the original version if you need.
-The same license/version applies to this forked version, of course.
+Below is from the license of the original version:

+MailArchiva Open Source Edition is licensed under the terms of the GNU Public License (GPL) as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.